XiaoMi/mace/docs/development/how_to_run_tests.md

 How to run tests
 =================

-To run a test, you need to first cross compile the code, push the binary into the device and then execute the binary.
+To run tests, you need to first cross compile the code, push the binary into the device and then execute the binary.
 To automate this process, MACE provides `tools/bazel_adb_run.py` tool.